-Responsibility for the safe operation of a light railway system, and the control of risks associated with it, rest with the LRO.
-They are obliged to implement necessary risk control measures to apply safety rules and standards, and to establish safety management systems.

-- 1. The safety management system of any LRO shall take into account the effects of on-street running and make provisions to allow all road users to operate in accordance with road safety rules.
-It shall furthermore be developed with the aim of coordinating the emergency procedures with the relevant authorities. - 2.
-Each year LROs shall submit to the safety authority before 30 June an annual safety report concerning the preceding calendar year.
-The safety report shall contain: - a) information on how the organisation's corporate safety targets are met and the results of safety plans; - b) the development of national safety indicators, as far as it is relevant to the reporting organisation; - c) the results of internal safety auditing; - d) observations on deficiencies and malfunctions of light railway operations and infrastructure that might be relevant for the safety authority.
+- 1. Infrastructure managers and railway undertakings shall establish their safety management systems to ensure that the railway system can achieve at least the CSTs, is in conformity with the national safety rules described in Article 8 and Annex II and with safety requirements laid down in the TSIs, and that the relevant parts of CSMs are applied. - 2.
+The safety management system shall meet the requirements and contain the elements laid down in Annex III, adapted to the character, extent and other conditions of the activity pursued.
+It shall ensure the control of all risks associated with the activity of the infrastructure manager or railway undertaking, including the supply of maintenance and material and the use of contractors.
+Without prejudice to existing national and international liability rules, the safety management system shall also take into account, where appropriate and reasonable, the risks arising as a result of activities by other parties - 3.
+The safety management system of any infrastructure manager shall take into account the effects of operations by different railway undertakings on the network and make provisions to allow all railway undertakings to operate in accordance with TSIs and national safety rules and with conditions laid down in their safety certificate.
+It shall furthermore be developed with the aim of coordinating the emergency procedures of the infrastructure manager with all railway undertakings that operate on its infrastructure. - 4.
+Each year infrastructure managers and railway undertakings shall submit to the safety authority before 30 June an annual safety report concerning the preceding calendar year.
+The safety report shall contain: - (a) information on how the organisation's corporate safety targets are met and the results of safety plans; - (b) the development of national safety indicators, and of the CSIs laid down in Annex I, as far as it is relevant to the reporting organisation; - (c) the results of internal safety auditing; - (d) observations on deficiencies and malfunctions of railway operations and infrastructure management that might be relevant for the safety authority.